 Perhaps better known as “pizza pepper,” this is a must-have for spicing up Italian food.
 Interesting tidbit: the crushed red pepper we all know and love isn’t a specific type of chile pepper.
 Its bold flavor comes from a variety of chile peppers, coarsely ground and blended together.
 Keep it in reach for any dish that needs a little kick of heat.

 Subtle Rustic Red Sauce: This simple but delicious sauce is infused with flavor from garlic, Cantanzaro Herbs and South Fork Italian Sausage Spice.
 Serve this over pasta or try our Chicken Gran Paradiso recipe.
 If you want the sauce thicker (say for pizza) just add a bit more Tomato Powder

 Easy Alfredo Sauce: This family friendly favorite sauce can be made in about the same amount of time as it takes to boil the pasta water and cook your pasta.
 Leave it plain or dress it up with shrimp or chicken.

 Italian Style Vegetarian Farro Soup: This hearty vegetarian dish is packed with savory vegetables, tomato, and healthy ancient grains.
-Herb bouillon gives the broth a full flavor while a sprinkle of Italian Truffle Salt adds decadence.
+Herb bouillon gives the broth a full flavor while a sprinkle of Italian Black Truffle Sea Salt adds decadence.